kpedro88/Analysis/README.md

 root -b -l -q 'MakeAllDCsyst.C+(0,"T1tttt_1500_100","root://cmseos.fnal.gov//store/user/lpcsusyhad/SusyRA2Analysis2015/Skims/Run2ProductionV12")'
 ```

 To check specific systematics or variations, there are extra arguments.
-E.g., to check only the PDF uncertainty and no variations:
+E.g., to check only the ISR uncertainty and no variations:
 ```
-root -b -l -q 'MakeAllDCsyst.C+(0,"T1tttt_1500_100","root://cmseos.fnal.gov//store/user/lpcsusyhad/SusyRA2Analysis2015/Skims/Run2ProductionV12","pdfunc","")'
+root -b -l -q 'MakeAllDCsyst.C+(0,"T1tttt_1500_100","root://cmseos.fnal.gov//store/user/lpcsusyhad/SusyRA2Analysis2015/Skims/Run2ProductionV12","isruncUp,isruncDown","")'
 ```

 Because of the large number of model points in the FastSim signal samples, batch mode should be used to run over them: